 Now, you might not think that 1 or 2% of your website visitors coming back to complete a sale is all that big a deal.
 But think of it this way, before cart abandonment emails, you were losing everybody who didn’t complete a purchase.
 With them, you have a shot.

-For a guide to cart recovery emails, check out "How to Write Abandoned Cart Emails."
+For a complete guide to cart recovery emails, check out “How to Write Abandoned Cart Emails.”

-You can't argue with stats - especially when those stats come from 128,000 email campaigns from more than 7,000 brands.
+You can’t argue with stats – especially when those stats come from 128,000 Black Friday email campaigns from more than 7,000 brands.

-The tactics in this article can have a huge impact on your bottom-line sales this Black Friday, but you need to get rolling soon.
-You need to be setting up by the end of October, or your competitors will have the edge on you.
+The Black Friday email tactics in this article can have a huge impact on your bottom-line sales this Black Friday, but you need to get rolling soon.
+You need to have them set up now, or your competitors will have the edge on you.

 What are your thoughts?
-What do you have planned for your email campaigns this year?
+What do you have planned for your Black Friday email campaigns this year?

 - Holiday Email Marketing: Strategies & Best Practices from Email Experts